 3. Blockchain eliminating the need for intermediaries

 Through the mode of blockchain, digital lending companies can develop a high trust, low-cost platform.
-With the complete loan process existing online, people will be able to keep a record of documents and transactions on an anonymous digital ledger platform thus eliminating the need for third parties and intermediaries.
+With the complete loan process existing online, users will be able to keep a record of documents and transactions on an anonymous digital ledger platform, thus eliminating the need for third parties and intermediaries.